 }

-DataProvider --|> DVCT_Core : provides data to
+DataProvider --|> DVCT_Core : provides metadata about the data to be exchanged

-DataConsumer --|> DVCT_Core : consumes data from
+DataConsumer --|> DVCT_Core : consumes metadata about the data to be exchanged

 DVCT_Core --|> Blockchain : uses